Home

 • A diversification strategy can be used as either an offensive or defensive strategy.
 As an offensive strategy, a business could use it to grow market reach and market share.
 As a defensive strategy, a business could use it to protect a shrinking or stagnant market and extend the market’s life-cycle.

-• There are significant advantages of diversification.
+• There are significant advantages to diversification.
 For example, diversification can minimize the risk of seasonality for a specific product line in a specific market.
 Furthermore, a concentric diversification strategy (which is one where the market, or product, or service is related) can leverage existing fixed costs and minimize the overall cost of goods sold.

-There are risks associated with each strategy.
-As a small business owner, you must assess each risk, how to mitigate the risk and whether or not it is still worth while moving forward.
 Focus on successful business growth, and ensure that you develop your market strategies to lead you in the right direction.

 More-For-Small-Business Newsletter:

-For more timely and regular monthly information on managing your small business, please subscribe here.
+For more timely and regular monthly information on managing your small business,

 Then